pooryakhajouie/SSE-TSR/README.md

 # SSE-TSR

-This project is designed for secondary structure classification of proteins.
+This project is designed for the classification of proteins using the TSR-based method and the secondary structure information of proteins.
 The workflow consists of several Python scripts that need to be executed in a specific order, each performing a distinct step in the process.
 Below is a detailed description of each step and how to use the scripts.

 ## Table of Contents